-If you’re reading this, you’re most likely a physician just starting practice.
-After long days of treating patients and several years of renting, you want to retreat to a comfortable home that you can build equity in and relax.
+If you’re reading this, you’re likely a physician just starting your career.
+After long days of treating patients and years of renting, you’re ready for a comfortable home where you can build equity and truly relax.

 One potential option is a physician home loan, often referred to as a doctor loan.
 This type of mortgage loan is specifically designed for the unique challenges facing doctors and dentists who are starting out their careers later in life than other professionals, and doing so with a massive amount of student loan debt.